Prevention and Management of Sexually Transmitted Infections

 The American Academy of Family Physicians (AAFP) recognizes the need for intense and ongoing public and professional education about the prevention and management of sexually transmitted infections (STIs).
 The AAFP’s goals are to increase awareness of these infections, encourage effective prevention strategies, enable prompt diagnosis, ensure evidence-based treatment, and follow appropriate public health strategies for population-based control.
 The AAFP recognizes that the promotion of good sexual health starts with routinely obtaining a complete sexual history in a nonjudgmental manner that recognizes the wide diversity of human sexual practices and behaviors.
 Family physicians should encourage patients to discuss their sexual health history and practices with their partners.
 Additionally, the AAFP opposes discrimination against patients receiving STI-specific therapies, such as pre-exposure or post-exposure prophylaxis for HIV, in obtaining health related services and life, health, or disability insurance.

-The AAFP endorses and encourages the following HIV, STIs and blood borne infections prevention strategies:
+The AAFP endorses and encourages the following prevention and management strategies:

-- Providers should be aware of local law and community standards regarding expedited partner therapy (EPT) and patient-delivered partner therapy (PDPT) for STIs.
-With EPT and PDPT, clinicians prescribe treatment to partners of individuals known to be infected without providing direct medical evaluation and counseling to the partner.
+3. Expedited partner therapy (EPT) and patient-delivered partner therapy (PDPT) should be provided whenever possible and in accordance with local law.
+With EPT and PDPT, clinicians prescribe treatment to partners of individuals known to have an infection without providing direct medical evaluation and counseling to the partner.

-The AAFP believes that any program for the diagnosis and treatment of HIV, STIs and blood borne infections should emphasize family medicine and the role of primary care physicians.
-(1971) (2011 COD)
+Family physicians play a unique role in the prevention and management of STIs and should provide individualized screening recommendations and risk reduction counseling to their patients.
+The AAFP believes that any program focused on the diagnosis and treatment of STIs should emphasize family medicine and the role of primary care physicians.
+(1971) (July 2019 BOD)